 14. Diamond Grill in Alexandria, LA

 This upscale restaurant is a favorite spot for many, serving up five star dishes made with fresh, locally-grown ingredients.
-But the Diamond Grill is also reputed to be quite haunted.
+But the Diamond Grill is also reputed to be quite busy with paranormal happenings.
 The face of a man peering through a window was captured in a photograph taken by a passerby while the restaurant was closed, and eerie EVPs, dark shadows, and objects moving on their own have all been documented.
 Should this stop you from dropping in for a bite to eat?
 Definitely not!
-It only adds to the authentic Louisiana experience.
+It only adds to the authentic experience.

 15. Andrew Jackson Hotel in New Orleans, LA